mariusherzog/dicom/README.md

 {
    dicom::network::upperlayer::scp sc(11112);
    dicom::network::dimse::dimse_pm dpm(sc, ascdef, dict);
-   sc.run();
+   dpm.run();
 } catch (std::exception& ec) {
    std::cout << ec.what();
 }
 ```
 The first line creates an upperlayer SCP which will be used by the DIMSE PM to communicate over the network.
 In the second one an instance of the DIMSE PM is created, taking the upperlayer-object, the association definition, and the dictionary as arguments.
-The member function call run() instructs the upper layer to wait for and handle incoming connections.
+The member function call run() instructs the dimse protocol machine to wait for and handle incoming connections.

 ## Dependencies